 There was a great creative vibe at the weekend on my Autumn jewellery making classes and students enjoyed their day spent making bead-strung necklaces and bracelets using leather and cord.
 Most students brought along some of their own beads to use in their designs, alongside beads and cord available at the class.

-The jewellery making bead stringing with leather and cord has been a popular topic and was chosen by my students as the topic for my Autumn classes (some of the students had been interested in it when I taught it earlier in the year, but couldn’t make it to the April class date).
+The jewellery making bead stringing with leather and cord has been a popular topic and was chosen by my students as the topic for my Autumn classes (some of the students had been interested in it when I taught it earlier in the year, but couldn’t make it to my April class date).

 “Had great day today Samantha… My sister loved, loved, loved the red and silver necklace I made in class for her.
 She thinks it really looks professional.
 Well it’s all in the tuition .
 Thanks and best wishes,” Norma